FRossiJP/NRA_ROOT/README.md

 # NRA_ROOT
-Test repository where to collaborate on ROOT coding
+Repository where to collaborate on ROOT coding.

+If you do any changes, please create a new branch first!